 - The list of words doesn’t appear to vary across different languages.

 I have to send a huge shout-out to Helmut Geisser for this list.
-He is one of the other Google My Business Product Experts who has helped me compile this list by bringing up countless examples from threads over at the Google My Business Forum.
+He is one of the other Google My Business Product Experts who has helped me compile this list by bringing up countless examples from threads over at the GBP community.
 This is one of those posts on my site that I will be updating frequently.

 The List of Words to Avoid